-'''

-\begin{array}{lll} ppr & : PrePro & = ImpPrePro \mid FunPrePro \mid ObjPreCon & pre-procedures \\ ipp & : ImpPrePro & = Env \mapsto ImpPro & imperative pre-procedures \\ fpp & : FunPrePro & = Env \mapsto FunPro & functional pre-procedures \\ opc & : ObjPreCon & = Env \mapsto ObjCon & object pre-constructors \end{array}
+ppr : PrePro = ImpPrePro FunPrePro ObjPreCon pre-procedures ipp ∶ImpPrePro = Env ↦ ImpPro imperative pre-procedures fpp : FunPrePro = Env → FunPro functional pre-procedures opc ∶ObjPreCon = Env → ObjCon object pre-constructors pre-pro.dt-env : ActParDen $\mapsto$ Store $\rightarrow$ Store which given a call-time store returns a new store.

-'''

-When a procedure pro is called, we execute the corresponding pre-pro in a declaration time environment dt-env, i.e., we execute the function which given a call-time store returns a new store.
 The declaration-time environment is common to all procedures, and is the environment passed to open-procedures.
 Since, by our assumption, no declarations follow open-procedures, all states that follow the execution of this declaration have a common environment which differs from the declaration-time environment dt-env only by having procedures declared in procedure environment pre.